notwaldorf/literally/README.md

 That's actually it!
 You have a presentation.
 All the arrows, space, enter and clicks (on the left/right side of the slide) should advance/back up the slides.

+For a more complicated presentation, check out the `index.html` of _this_ repo.

 ## Step 3: let's talk about layout
-If you don't care about slide layout, I tried to make things easier and have `a-slide` make some design decisions (namely the decisions I make in my slides).
+If you don't care about slide layout, I tried to make things easier and have `a-slide` make some design decisions.
 If you don't like these decisions, you don't have to use them.
 You can just style whatever content you're passing to the slide.
 The world is yours:
 ```html